chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/deploy.md

 ### GitHub

-When the project was initialized with Expo, a local repository was already setup for you.
+When the project was initialized with Expo, a local repository was already set up for you.
 At this stage it's safe to add the files to the first commit.

 ```bash
 $ git add .